 Carter AFB AVS Rebuilding and Aluminum Cleaning

 The factory service manual is a great resource when rebuilding Carter carburetors, but there are some areas and cleaning tricks and pointers not covered in the manuals.
 I have written this extensive walkthrough to fill in these gaps.
-Particularly concerning are some of the cleaning techniques people in online forums recommend, from sand-blasting to hydrochloric (muriatic) acid, which are both terrible ideas that I discuss below.
+Particularly concerning are some of the cleaning techniques people on forums recommend, from sand-blasting to hydrochloric (muriatic) acid, which are both terrible ideas that I discuss below.
 This technical article focuses on Carter AFB and to a degree AVS carburetors, but much of the general content is applicable to other models and makes.
 For a list of Mopar Carter AFB carburetors and their CFM information, see my carb data page.
+Rebuild parts such as jets, rods, springs, and gasket kits are available through many retailers including Summit Racing, Jegs, and Mike’s Carburetor Parts.

 It is wise to keep all parts and gaskets removed from the carburetor until after rebuilding for potential comparisons and spares.
 Keep an organized workbench with three containers to store medium/large parts, small parts, and gaskets/likely throw-away parts.